This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How is IIH diagnosed?

-Your caregiver will ask about your health history and your symptoms.
+Your healthcare provider will ask about your health history and your symptoms.
 You may need any of the following tests:

-- Neuro exam: Your caregiver will check how your pupils react to light.
+- Neuro exam: Your healthcare provider will check how your pupils react to light.
 They may check your memory, your hand grasp, and your balance.

 - Blood tests: You may need blood taken to give caregivers information about how your body is working.
 The blood may be taken from your hand, arm, or IV.

 - CT scan: This test is also called a CAT scan.
 An x-ray machine uses a computer to take pictures of your head.
 The pictures may show fluid buildup and other problems.
-You may be given a dye before the pictures are taken to help caregivers see the pictures better.
-Tell the caregiver if you have ever had an allergic reaction to contrast dye.
+You may be given a dye before the pictures are taken to help healthcare providers see the pictures better.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast dye.

 - MRI: This scan uses powerful magnets and a computer to take pictures of your head.
 You may be given dye to help the pictures show up better.
-Tell the caregiver if you have ever had an allergic reaction to contrast dye.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast dye.
 Do not enter the MRI room with anything metal.
 Metal can cause serious injury.
-Tell the caregiver if you have any metal in or on your body.
+Tell the healthcare provider if you have any metal in or on your body.

 How is IIH treated?